MicrosoftDocs/defender-docs/articles/defender-for-cloud/migrate-file-integrity-monitoring.md

 Follow these instructions to migrate from file integrity monitoring using the AMA.

-1. [Remove the Azure ChangeTracking solution](/azure/automation/change-tracking/remove-feature#remove-changetracking-solution) from the Log Analytics workspace.
+1. Remove the related file change tracking data collection rules (DCR).

-1. Alternative, you can remove the related file change tracking data collection rules (DCR).
-To do this, follow the instructions in [Remove-AzDataCollectionRuleAssociation](/powershell/module/az.monitor/remove-azdatacollectionruleassociation) and [Remove-AzDataCollectionRule](/powershell/module/az.monitor/remove-azdatacollectionrule).
+1. To do this, follow the instructions in [Remove-AzDataCollectionRuleAssociation](/powershell/module/az.monitor/remove-azdatacollectionruleassociation) and [Remove-AzDataCollectionRule](/powershell/module/az.monitor/remove-azdatacollectionrule).

     After removing, no new file integrity monitoring events are collected.
 Historical events remain stored in the relevant workspace under the table `ConfigurationChange` under the Change Tracking section.
 Events are stored in accordance with the [workspace data retention settings](/azure/azure-monitor/logs/data-retention-configure).